 Year of Publication

-Children living in poverty experience excess relapse and death from newly diagnosed acute lymphoblastic leukemia (ALL).
-The influence of household poverty and neighborhood social determinants on outcomes from CAR T-cell therapy for relapsed/refractory (r/r) leukemia is poorly described.
+Children living in poverty experience excessive relapse and death from newly diagnosed acute lymphoblastic leukemia (ALL).
+The influence of household poverty and neighborhood social determinants on outcomes from chimeric antigen receptor (CAR) T-cell therapy for relapsed/refractory (r/r) leukemia is poorly described.
 We identified patients with r/r CD19+ ALL/lymphoblastic lymphoma treated on CD19-directed CAR T-cell clinical trials or with commercial tisagenlecleucel from 2012 to 2020.
-Socioeconomic status (SES) was proxied at the household-level, with poverty-exposure defined as Medicaid-only insurance.
-Low neighborhood opportunity was defined by the Childhood Opportunity Index.
-Among 206 patients aged 1-29, 35.9% were household-poverty exposed, and 24.9% had low neighborhood opportunity.
-Patients unexposed to household-poverty or low-opportunity neighborhoods were more likely to receive CAR T-cell therapy with high disease burden (>25%)-a disease characteristic associated with inferior outcomes-as compared to less advantaged patients (38% vs 30%; 37% vs 26%).
-Complete remission (CR) rate was 93% with no significant differences by household-poverty (P = 0.334) or neighborhood opportunity (P = 0.504).
-In multivariate analysis, patients from low-opportunity neighborhoods experienced increased hazard of relapse as compared to others (P = 0.006, adjusted HR 2.3, 95% CI 1.3-4.1).
-There was no difference in hazard of death (P = 0.545, adjusted HR 1.2, 95% CI 0.6-2.4).
-Among children who successfully receive CAR T-cell therapy, CR and OS is equitable regardless of proxied SES and neighborhood opportunity.
-Children from more advantaged households and neighborhoods receive CAR T-cell therapy with higher disease burden.
-Investigation of multicenter outcomes and access disparities outside of clinical-trial settings is warranted.
-Clinical trials: NCT01626495; NCT02435849 ; NCT02374333; NCT02228096; NCT02906371.
+Socioeconomic status (SES) was proxied at the household level, with poverty exposure defined as Medicaid-only insurance.
+Low-neighborhood opportunity was defined by the Childhood Opportunity Index.
+Among 206 patients aged 1 to 29, 35.9% were exposed to household poverty, and 24.9% had low-neighborhood opportunity.
+Patients unexposed to household poverty or low-opportunity neighborhoods were more likely to receive CAR T-cell therapy with a high disease burden (>25%), a disease characteristic associated with inferior outcomes, as compared with less advantaged patients (38% vs 30%; 37% vs 26%).
+Complete remission (CR) rate was 93%, with no significant differences by household poverty (P = .334) or neighborhood opportunity (P = .504).
+In multivariate analysis, patients from low-opportunity neighborhoods experienced an increased hazard of relapse as compared with others (P = .006; adjusted hazard ratio [HR], 2.3; 95% confidence interval [CI], 1.3-4.1).
+There was no difference in hazard of death (P = .545; adjusted HR, 1.2; 95% CI, 0.6-2.4).
+Among children who successfully receive CAR T-cell therapy, CR and overall survival are equitable regardless of proxied SES and neighborhood opportunity.
+Children from more advantaged households and neighborhoods receive CAR T-cell therapy with a higher disease burden.
+Investigation of multicenter outcomes and access disparities outside of clinical trial settings is warranted.